katelyndiaz/ggRtsy/README.md

 -   `scale_fill_gogh()` - used to fill the inner color/bars of your
     ggplot

+-   `rgbToHeX()` - used to convert rgb color codes to hex color codes

 ### Usage example

 Using Hex Codes from the dataset `goghColors`, three colors were added